Kings Weston Roman Villa: Architecture

-Two other bodies were found in the vicinity.
-Traces of decorated walls, mosaic floors, underfloor heating and bath suites were discovered.
-Based on the dating of coins and other evidence such as a foundation burial of a young pig, it was suggested that the site had been occupied since the third century AD.
+The roof was tiled with heavy, hexagonal slabs of Pennant sandstone, capped with Bath stone ridges and finials.
+Research into the structural load of the roof suggests that the internal valleys required complex lead guttering to prevent water pooling between the porticus and the wings.
 The layout of the building, dominated by a large hall, relatively common in Britain and Germany, led to the hypotheses by archaeologist J. T. Smith that this type of building was used by an extended family group rather than a nuclear family.